zKillboard/crestsso/README.md

 With an access token you can make various auth'ed calls to the CREST server:

-    $sso->doCall($url, $fields, $accessToken)
+    $result = $sso->doCall($url, $fields, $accessToken)

-or, if you are using a write scope, there is a 4th field when set to true will execute a POST call:
+or, if you are using a write scope, there is a 4th parameter that when set to true will execute a POST call:

-    $result = $sso->doCall($url, $fields, $accessToken, true)
+    $result = $sso->doCall($url, $fields, $accessToken, true);

+These calls will also work as a utility for calling the XML API.

 Each call returns the result as a string which will need to be json_decode'ed by your application.
-I have left this step out so that ou can json_decode to an object:
+I have left this step out so that your application can json_decode to an object:

     $jsonObject = json_decode($result);

-or as an array:
+or to an array:

     $jsonArray = json_decode($result, true);